 How Do Insects Live Through the Winter?

-There are a several ways that insects cope with the cold, and each species usually has its own plan.
+Insects don't have the option of sipping hot chocolate by a fireplace or bundling up in scarves like we do.
+Instead, they have their own unique ways to cope with the cold.
 Some butterflies, for example, migrate to southern climates for warmer temperatures and abundant food.
 Honey bees keep warm by crowding together for months at a time, an activity that keeps the entire hive warm enough all winter long.

 What about those annoying mosquitoes, midges and black flies?
 How do they survive the cold months?
-They use many of the same tactics that other insects employ:
+To survive the cold weather, many insects respond in the following ways:

 - Diapause.
 A suspended period of development, diapause allows midge and black fly larvae to slow their metabolism in order to cope with the decrease in temperature.